samsuh/2026-journal/README.md

 Answer: [FIll this in when you learn it]

+Scales are built from a starting root note, and either WWhWWWh for major or WhWWhWW for minor.

+There's two types of "scales", a chromatic scale (using 12 notes) and a diatonic scale (using 7).
+I think my confusion comes from trying to translate diatonic rules to chromatic.

 ## 1/7/26
 Felt like a lost day, but ordered a new set of djing headphones (sennheiser hd25s), and lost the bid for the broken 88 key keyboard, which im pretty sure is a good thing as i dont have the space to put it, it was just me being greedy.
 I've been looking into a few courses for music production, but the youtube ones are really good so far, and I should get through those first before buying anything else for now.